Kimserey/BlogArchive/x.md

 In case you are interested in the tool, it is for Marvel Champions of Contest, the mobile game.
 To stay generic, here's the problem:

 ```
-An alliance is composed by a number of players.
-Each player has two characteristics, level and continent where she plays.
+An alliance is composed by a players.
+Each player has two characteristics: level and continent where they play.
 All players must be distributed into 3 groups based on the following rules:

  1. All levels must be distributed as eavenly as possible.
 Important to have a balanced group.